munificent/ui-as-code/in-progress/optional-semicolons.md

 We can measure that like so:

 1. Using the current Dart grammar, parse it and then output the resulting syntax tree to some canonical form.
-Basically, we just want a well-defined serialization of how the parser views the code.
+We just want a well-defined serialization of how the parser views the code.
 Dartfmt turns out to be a handy tool for this.
 (The fact that it formats the AST is incidental for our purposes and doesn't affect the experiment.)

 1. Using the new optional semicolon rules, parse the *same* corpus and output it.